 M3 Cattle Company started out running commercial cross bred cows and Beefmaster bulls.
 Over the years we continuously tried to improve our commercial cows.
 We primarily ran Beefmaster type cattle and retained our heifers for replacements.
 Once we were 100 % Beefmaster we out crossed with reputation quality bulls (trying different breeds) striving for better results.
 We always placed emphasis on fertility, the production longevity of our females and performance.
 However, we always felt like we were behind the average on the market come sale day.
 We noticed in our own cross breeding program that the heavily influenced Angus calves always brought more money.
 In 2016 M3 Cattle purchased registered Red Angus bred heifers from Cross Diamond Cattle of Nebraska.
 All of our research lead us to Red Angus Cattle.
 Living in Oklahoma it can get hot and humid during the summer months.
 The red hided cattle do better in the heat and have less fly problems than black hided cattle.
 Red Angus cows are great mothers and the overall disposition of Red Angus cattle is incredible.
-The Red Angus Cattle Association is a leader in the industry when it comes to data, performance, carcass traits, EPD's etc. The RRA ASSC offers great opportunities for finding marketing niches that can help you market your calves.
+The Red Angus Cattle Association is a leader in the industry when it comes to data for performance, carcass traits, EPD's etc. The RRA ASSC offers great opportunities for finding marketing niches that can help you market your calves.
 After 6 years of running purebred Red Angus we can testify that at the end of the day The Red Angus calves make more money for us - plain & simple!
 We have expanded purchasing more moderate framed low input registered cattle from Scott & Kim Ford of Cross Diamond Cattle.
 M3 Cattle is now a proud co-op producer for Cross Diamond Red Angus.
 By implementing our no nonsense M3 Philosophy and using the best trait leading genetics in the industry, we are producing some of the best females and bulls we have ever raised.
 Come check out our Red Angus Cross Diamond Cows or feel free to call for more info.

 It all starts with the cow!